Sgakuya/Vermont_Dial_A_Ride/README.md

 # VERMONT DIAL-A-RIDE PRELIMINARY WEB APP

+Using a combination of routing algorithms, API calls, and django to change the current dial a ride system in Vermont.

-## Authors:
+## Author:
 Smith Gakuya

+## Collaborators:
 Luke Lorenz
 Haiyu Luo
 Asif Islam
 Prof. Ananya Christman - Middlebury College CS Dept.

-Using a combination of routing algorithms, API calls, and django to change the current dial a ride system in Vermont.

 ## Background
 This is a Dial-A-Ride Optimization problem tailored to the state of Vermont’s transit needs.
 Currently, there is no website or algorithm in place were users can submit requests to be picked up by a dial a ride driver in Vermont.
 We hope to change that with a website that can handle requests, and efficiently schedule a path that efficiently maximizes the number of requests each driver can serve.